Abhirami369/TestApplication/README.md

-#Updating TestApplication according to story of Developer A
+#Updating TestApplication according to the story of Developer A